nikcleju/ESDM_Course/Projects/P4_WashingMachine.md

 # Requirements

-1. The washing machine has 3 programs
+1. The washing machine has 2 programs
    - linen 90 degrees:
        - washing phase: rotate intermittently for 2.5 hours
-       - heating phase: during washing, also heat water until 90 degrees is reached
+       - heating phase: during washing, also heat the water until 90 degrees is reached
        - rinse phase: pump water out, add new water, pump it out
        - spin phase: rotate fast for 2 minutes
-   - linen 60 degrees
-       - washing phase: rotate intermittently for 1.5 hours
-        - heating phase: during washing, heat water until 60 degrees is reached
-       - rinse phase: pump water out, add new water, pump it out
-       - spin phase: rotate fast for 2 minutes

    - quick wash
        - washing phase: rotate intermittently for 30 minutes
-       - heating phase: during washing, heat water until 40 degrees is reached
+       - heating phase: during washing, heat the water until 40 degrees is reached
        - rinse phase: pump water out, add new water, pump it out
        - spin phase: rotate fast for 2 minutes

 2. The Simulink model has the following inputs and outputs:

     Inputs:
-    - ProgramSelection (number, 0 to 3)
+    - ProgramSelection (number, 0 to 2)
         - 0 = no program selected
-        - 1/2/3 = the three programs above
+        - 1/2 = one of the two programs above
-    - SpinSpeed (number, 0 to 1000): the speed for the spinning cycle
+    - SpinSpeed (number, 0 to 1000): the speed desired for the spinning cycle
     - Cancel button
     - WaterLevel (real number, 0 to 10 liters)
     - WaterTemperature (number, 0 to 100)